Pachysandra Terminalis: A Shady Ground Cover Option

-Although this plant is botanically known as Pachysandra terminalis, its more common name is Japanese spurge, and it makes an absolutely fantastic ground cover plant.
-It’s an herbaceous perennial that you can easily grow as a classic shady area cover.
+Although this plant is botanically known as Pachysandra terminalis, its more common name is Japanese spurge, and it makes an absolutely fantastic ground cover.
+It’s a herbaceous perennial that makes excellent ground cover.
+You can quickly grow it as a classic shady area cover.

 If you’re looking to cover up an area in your backyard or a shady zone in your garden, Japanese pachysandra is one of the classic options to consider.
 However, it is an invasive species in eastern and northeastern North America.